-- Move your Xbox Live profile by using a USB flash drive, plugging it into your console then go to the dashboard>settings>storage>all devices>gamer profiles (select your gamer profile).
-Select Move, then select the memory unit you want to move your profile to.
+- Move your Xbox Live profile by using a USB flash drive, plugging it into your console then going to the dashboard>settings>storage>all devices>gamer profiles (select your gamer profile).
+Select Move, then select the memory unit you want to move your profile too.
 Remove the USB flash from your console

 - Restart your Xbox console